What is an HO-8 policy?

 HO-8 policies usually have the same general coverage sections as a standard home policy but only pay out actual cash value rather than replacement value.
 They also cover only the named perils outlined in the policy.

-What does an HO-8 insurance policy cover?
+What does an HO-8 homeowners policy cover?

 HO-8 policies are broken down into the following coverage sections, much like standard HO-3 home policies: